angelaambroz/cs171-project/README.md

 * ~~Convert all `len(x)` into word tokenizers counting words, instead of characters.~~
 * ~~Fix above -- specifically, fix `cleanWordTokenize()`.~~
 * **Design 2 (SH scrape)**: Fix 2003 story.
+* Re-run to get `word-count` objects in year object.
 * ~~General questions:~~
     1. ~~Should I separate out each book into its own json?
 What would be most efficient to pull from the server?~~
     2. ~~How else can I reduce the size of the json?~~